 Chronic fatigue in Philadelphia is usually mismanaged by the 12-minute primary care visit: TSH gets checked, ferritin sometimes, and patients are told their labs are normal.
-A real fatigue workup includes a structured history, thyroid panel beyond TSH, iron studies including ferritin and saturation, vitamin D and B12, fasting insulin and HbA1c, sleep evaluation (often a home study), cortisol when indicated, and screening for autoimmune disease, sleep apnea, POTS, depression, and long COVID.
-Fishtown Medicine has the time to do the full workup and to actually act on the results.
+A thorough fatigue workup includes a structured history, thyroid panel beyond TSH, iron studies including ferritin and saturation, vitamin D and B12, fasting insulin and HbA1c, sleep evaluation (often a home study), cortisol when indicated, and screening for autoimmune disease, sleep apnea, POTS, depression, and long COVID.
+Fishtown Medicine has the time to do the full workup and to act on the results.

 What "fatigue" is hiding

-Persistent fatigue is the symptom; the actual diagnosis is usually one or more of:- Untreated sleep apnea (the most common single diagnosis we make in fatigue workups).
+- Untreated sleep apnea (the most common single diagnosis we make in fatigue workups).

 - Iron deficiency without anemia.
 Low ferritin and saturation cause fatigue years before they cause anemia on a CBC.